Stephen Koch (writer): Literary career

 In 1977, despite his reluctance to become an academic, Koch became a fiction workshop leader at Columbia University’s MFA program in the School of the Arts.
 In 1978, he became an instructor in the undergraduate fiction writing program at Princeton University, where he continued to teach for seven years.
 He used his experience as a mentor to creative writers to produce the widely recognized handbook, The Modern Library Writer's Workshop.
 He remained at Columbia until 1991, by which time he had been, for several years, chairman of the program.
 A number of his former students at both universities have gone onto distinguished careers in literature and the theater.

 In 1986, Koch published The Bachelor's Bride, a novel about the life and violent death of an art star of the 60s and 70s.
 By a strange fluke, in the last interview given before his death, Andy Warhol mentioned that he wanted to make a movie based on this novel.

 In the late 1980s into the mid-1990s, Koch wrote about twentieth century cultural history and wrote books of nonfiction: Double Lives: Stalin, Willi Munzenberg and the Seduction of the Intellectuals and The Breaking Point: Hemingway, Dos Passos and the Murder of Jose Robles.
-Later, because of his longstanding interest in the forces that lead to German fascism and the Second World War, he published Hitler’s Pawn: The Boy Assassin and the Holocaust, the story of the obscure Jewish teenager in Paris whose assassination of a German diplomat was used by Hitler for the initiating event of the Holocaust, the Kristalnacht.
+Later, because of his longstanding interest in the forces that led to German fascism and the Second World War, he published Hitler's Pawn: The Boy Assassin and the Holocaust, the story of the obscure Jewish teenager in Paris whose assassination of a German diplomat was used by Hitler as a pretext for Kristallnacht, a turning point in the Nazis' persecution of the Jews and prelude to the Holocaust.

 Personal life

-Koch has been married twice: from 1960 to 1965, Sheila Shulman and from 1987 to the present, Frances Cohen, MD.
-Frances Cohen passed away 2021.
+Koch has been married twice: from 1960 to 1965 to Sheila Shulman; and to Frances Cohen, MD, from 1987 until her death in 2021.
 He has one daughter, Angelica Madeline Koch, born in 1994.
 Koch is bisexual and has had significant liaisons with both men and women.